Rafal-Maszlej/ctf-writeups/EASYCTF_(2017)/Useless_Python-re50/README.md

 ```

 As it is unknown how deeply nested exec's are, I created a loop, where in every iteration the `exec` part is cut off,
-then the rest is processed into a list and then each item on the char.
+then the rest is processed into a list and then each item to a char.
 Finally, the whole is concatenated back into string.
 I assumed here that `exec` has only `chr` functions inside it, otherwise the script would return an error.

 Below the entire script: